Skip to main content

 Eligibility

-Candidates must hold a Master’s degree.
-Candidates must be full-time students who are either continuing their Doctoral program or who have been admitted into a Doctoral program.
+Candidates must hold a Master’s degree and be full-time students who have been admitted into a doctoral program.
 First year Ph.D. students will be given priority.
-Candidates must be supervised or co-supervised by a researcher affiliated to the Research Chair on Gambling.
-International candidates are responsible for obtaining the proper documents for their stay in Quebec.
+Candidates must be supervised or co-supervised by Dr. Sylvia Kairouz, holder ofa researcher affiliated with the Research Chair on Gambling.
+International candidates are responsible for obtaining the proper documents for their stay in Québec.

 Application procedure